-F BUFFERS AND LANDSCAPE
+F. BUFFERS AND LANDSCAPE

 The facilities, including fencing, shall be significantly screened from the viewshed of adjacent residential dwellings or commercial buildings by a buffer zone extending from the property line.
 Adjacent includes dwellings across the road from the solar facility.
 A property owner may waive the buffer zone requirement in whole or in part.
 Existing vegetation or natural landforms on the site may provide such screening.
 Existing wooded areas of an acre or more of land may not be removed for the installation or operation of a solar facility.
-Large trees, greater than twelve (12) with native trees at a 2 to 1 ratio on the solar facility site.
+Large trees, greater than twelve (12) inch diameter at breast height, outside of wooded areas, that are removed must be replaced with native trees at a 2 to 1 ratio on the solar facility site.
 In the event that existing vegetation or landforms providing the screening are disturbed, new plantings shall be provided which accomplish equivalent screening.
 Opaque architectural screening methods may be used to supplement other screening methods but shall not be the primary method.